daecker/freestyle-project/README.md

 ## Initial setup

-Fork the repository and clone your forked repository to a location on your computer
+Fork the repository and clone your forked repository to a location on your computer This file is preloaded with landmark images.
+Future iterations of this program we hope to have the user load new images and expand beyond landmarks.

 ## Google Cloud API Access